 Depending on how long you intend to stay in New Zealand and your visa type, you will need to provide a police certificate to prove your good character.
 The following visas require a police certificate:

 In the case of some New Zealand visas, the applicants must prove their language proficiency.
 Some of these visas include:

 - Global impact work visa

-- China, Philippine, Thailand, Vietnam, Peru, and turkey working holiday visas
+- China, Philippines, Thailand, Vietnam, Peru, and Turkey working holiday visas

 - Parent resident visa

 - International English Language Testing System (IELTS): General or Academic

 - Test of English as a Foreign Language Internet-based Test (TOEFL iBT)

 - Pearson Test of English Academic (PTE Academic)

 - B2 First for Schools (FCE for Schools)